 It’s damn delicious.

-Check out all of my other salad recipes HERE.
+Check out my other salad recipes HERE.

 PIN IT!